7.09.2009

 Experiencing

 Every time I experiment with something in art I find I learn.
 The project may be a dismal failure, but the process NEVER is.
 For this reason I enjoy challenging my students to tackle something alien to their styles.
 In the past few months I had them lay down an under-painting of colors the exact opposite on the color wheel of the intended color.
 The groans and protests were not hidden, but with much prodding they produced a simple tree and lawn scene that had a new depth that they had never tried.
-As they began to see the way the contrasting color bought a new life to this traditional design they got excited, and from this experiment, knowledge.
+As they began to see the way the contrasting color bought a new life to this traditional design they got excited, and from this experiment, they gained knowledge.

 3.25.2009